 We have all seen the balloon dog made of stainless steel.
 At least, all of us in Paris have because it was on the publicity material for the controversial exhibition in the Palais de Versailles.
 Up close, the dog, and indeed all the mirrored sculptures of this vein, are fascinating.
 They bring together the incompatible media of balloons and stainless steel.
 The two could not be more different: the one ephemeral, the other intransigent, the balloon inflatable, the steel so highly polished it becomes a mirrored surface that throws everything back on the spectator through reflection.
 Thanks to the curvature and number of the surfaces, the reflections are multiple, evasive, distorted, apparently commenting on the perversions of desire and consumerism.

 |Jeff Koons, Michael Jackson and Bubbles, 1988|

 In the ultimate layer of irony, Koons himself as an artist, porn star, actor, lover, is the target of the strongest satire.
 I remember studying Koons in an undergraduate class on postmodernism and I didn’t get it.
-I guess I needed to be immersed in the world of the satirization of the artist-as-self in order to fully understand the critique of not only self, but the art gallery, the art world, and everyone who enters these social realms.
+I guess I needed to be immersed in the world of the satirization of the artist-as-self in order to fully understand the critique not only of self, but the art gallery, the art world, and everyone who enters these social realms.
 I am not sure that this response is entirely in keeping with the spirit of the laugh Koons has at the world’s expense, but because there’s always another layer behind the obvious and the not so obvious, he doesn’t have all the say in how we interpret his art.
-And this of course, is what makes it exciting and gives it longevity.
+And this of course, is what makes it exciting, brilliant and enduring.

 All photographs copyright Frances Guerin